Construction Defect Lawyer in Charleston, SC

 - Negligent use of inappropriate or defective construction materials

-When a contractor is responsible for water damage because of a lack of oversight or because they cut corners, they can be held accountable with legal action.
-Consult with a construction defect attorney in Charleston, SC to learn more about your legal options.
+When a contractor is responsible for water damage, because of a lack of oversight or because corners are cut, you may have a compensable claim.
+Call a construction defect attorney in Charleston, SC to learn more about your legal remedies.

 If you are a residential or commercial property owner or a contractor dealing with any of the above issues, Sanders Law Firm, LLC can help.
 Contact us for a consultation with our Charleston construction defects lawyer today!